-At Dakabin SHS, many curriculum areas offer VET qualifications that are able to be funded via the VET investment budget from the Department of Employment, Small Business and Training as we partner with a DESBT approved prequalified External RTO. (e.g. Binnacle Training, Blue Dog Training, UQ) Students must take careful consideration in choices they make in accessing their allocated VETiS funding, as courses offered will require enrolment and accessing this one-time funding.
+At Dakabin SHS, many curriculum areas offer VET qualifications that are able to be funded via the VET investment budget from the Department of Trade, Employment and Training as we partner with an approved prequalified External RTO. (e.g. TAFE Queensland) Students must take careful consideration in choices they make in accessing their allocated VETiS funding, as courses offered will require enrolment and accessing this one-time funding.
 If the funding has previously been accessed, the RTO may require fee for service for the continued enrolment in that qualification.